Tips for Visiting Mount Teide in Tenerife - Summit You Must Do

-Climbing Mount Teide - Spain's Highest Mountain
+How to Climb Mount Teide - Spain's Highest Mountain

 Mount Teide is the third highest volcanic structure in the world after Mauna Loa and Mauna Kea in Hawaii.
 The impressive stratovolcano started to form 170,000 years ago and is still active, the last eruption being in 1909, but don't let that put you off from visiting the summit as the views are spectacular.